What is calcipotriol?

 - Acanthosis nigricans

 Topical calcipotriol is usually well tolerated.
-Side effects are more common with ointment than cream (but the ointment is more effective on plaque psoriasis).
+Side effects are more common with the ointment formulation than with the cream (but the ointment is more effective on plaque psoriasis).

 - It may sting or cause an irritant dermatitis (dry itchy rash) on facial skin: use very cautiously in psoriasis affecting this area.
 When used on other sites, wash hands carefully to reduce the chance of inadvertent application to the face.